A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Details of various EoSs

 \subsection{$\epsilon_{\rm cr}$-EoS}

-To obtain a solution for the compression factor in section \ref{subsubsubsec:epscr}, we normalize the gas and CR pressures of Eq. (\ref{eq:pcr1}) w.r.t. the upstream gas pressure (as done previously) and obtain
+In this case, we follow a similar approach as done in Appendix \ref{app:wcr}.
+We first normalize the gas and CR pressures of Eq. (\ref{eq:pcr1}) w.r.t. the upstream gas pressure and find